Svinevoll

 Svinevoll is a village in Tønsberg Municipality in Vestfold county, Norway.
 The village is located about 2 km to the west of the village of Brekkeåsen, about 2 km east of the village of Fon, and about 5 km to the north of the village of Revetal.

-Historically, Svinevoll was a transportation hub for materials like timber and farm goods such as milk and corn, since there was a railroad that linked Svinevoll to other larger cities.
+Historically, Svinevoll was a transportation hub for materials like timber and farm produce such as milk and corn, since there was a railroad that linked Svinevoll to larger cities.
 Timber production continues to play a part in the Svinevoll economy.